2i2c-org/2i2c-org.github.io/content/open-practices/index.md

     content:
       title: Co-create our impact with other communities
       text: |
-        - Take an [upstream first](https://compass.2i2c.org/open-source/strategy/#upstream-first) approach and provide both [Directed and Foundational open source contributions](../blog/2025/good-citizen/index.md).
+        - Take an [upstream first](https://compass.2i2c.org/open-source/strategy/#upstream-first) approach and provide both [Directed and Foundational open source contributions](../blog/2025/good-citizen/index.md) that [we own as a team](../blog/2025/upstream-impact-strategy/index.md).
         - Acknowledge the [contributions that our collaborators and funders have made](../collaborators/_index.md) in our work.

         {{< cta cta_text="See our collaborators and funders" cta_link="/collaborators" >}}